-Rome has a great historical and architectural legacy, thanks to which boasts a major tourist influx.
+The European capital Rome has a great historical and architectural legacy, thanks to which boasts a major tourist influx.
 Its neighborhoods offer a combination of ancient and medieval buildings, Renaissance and modern buildings.

 There are many tourist attractions in Rome, all true charm sites to visit, ranging from churches, museums, and monuments to the narrow streets and crowded places

 The Roman Colosseum, originally known as the Flavian Amphitheatre, is the largest building of its time, being built between 70 AD and 72 AD Declared a World Heritage Site, this large amphitheater, symbol of the power of the Roman Empire, was used to perform many shows such as fights between gladiators, animals and bloody executions of prisoners.
-In addition to surprise the visitors with its history, it is for its considerable dimensions.
+In addition to surprising the visitors with its history, it is for its considerable dimensions.

 It is impossible to travel to Rome and not visit the Trevi Fountain, one of the most emblematic monuments of the city.

-It located at the end of the aqueduct Aqua Virgo, is chaired by the sculpture of Neptune, while the sides you can see two statues representing abundance and health respectively.
+It located at the end of the aqueduct Aqua Virgo is chaired by the sculpture of Neptune, while the sides you can see two statues representing abundance and health respectively.
 On his deathbed, you can see a huge amount of coins thrown by tourists, since according to the legend, if you throw a coin over your left shoulder back to the source, someday come back to Rome.

-Basilica of San Pedro
+#3 – Basilica of San Pedro is an architectural masterpiece

 The Basilica of San Pedro, whose current structure dates back to 1506, is a true architectural masterpiece, which was attended by many architects and artists, which was completed more than a century later.